 Established in 1893, historic Camp Sturtevant is the only camp from the Great Hiking Era still in operation in the Angeles Forest.
 Nestled in Southern California’s San Gabriel Mountains, surrounded by the largest virgin stand of Big Cone Spruce Trees in the United States, Camp Sturtevant provides a unique opportunity to experience the wilderness.
-Leaving the Los Angeles bustle, crowds, and roads behind, the shaded and lush four-mile hike in leads campers through the breathtaking Santa Anita Canyon.
+Leaving the Los Angeles bustle, crowds, and highways behind, the shaded and lush four-mile hike in leads campers through the breathtaking Santa Anita Canyon.

 We strive to create a Contra Dance Camp community that is welcoming, inclusive, and safe for all dancers.
 We do not gender balance our roster, and have both gender free and gendered accommodations.
 We appreciate feedback on ways to make our dance space safer and more welcoming for everyone.

 Camp Sturtevant uses gender free calling, and we encourage campers to dance any role, with any partner they choose.
 Our goal is to create an environment where dancers feel safe and comfortable both in asking for a dance and in declining one.
-Ask partners kindly, and accept their answers graciously.
+Ask partners kindly, and accept their answers graciously